-I am 58, married with three grown up children, and have lived in Cheadle Hulme North for 33 years, although I originally come from Brighton.
-I work in IT and my interests include watching football, cycling, and working on my shared allotment.
+I am 59, married with three grown up children, and have lived in Cheadle Hulme North for 34 years, although I originally come from Brighton.
+I worked in IT and my interests include watching football, cycling, and working on my shared allotment.

 My overriding philosophy is for fairness, having long held concerns about inequalities and injustice.
-I joined the Green Party because I believe that they are the only party that has policies that will provide a balanced and truly sustainable economy, and will remove the dominance of vested interest in particular.
+I joined the Green Party because I believe that they are the only party that has policies that will provide a balanced and truly sustainable economy, and will remove the dominance of vested interest.

 The current electoral system has failed us.
 We need a system where every vote counts not just those in marginal seats.
 The only way to achieve change is to vote for parties like the Green Party that believe change is necessary.